Why Reducing Car Insurance Is a Bad Idea

 The Danger Of Reducing Car Insurance – Over 65% of Vehicles in South Africa are Uninsured

 Now there’s a good reasons to forget about reducing your car insurance.

 “It really doesn’t matter how cautious a driver you are.
-With 65% of the vehicles on our roads uninsured, if you do have an accident, there is a 2 in 3 chance that this will be with an uninsured driver and that you, or your insurer, will be paying for damage,” adds Dombo.
+A total of 65% of the vehicles on our roads uninsured.
+So if you do have an accident, there is a 2 in 3 chance that this will be with an uninsured driver and that you, or your insurer, will be paying for damage,” adds Dombo.
 This alone is a good reason for not reducing car insurance.

-Stay Calm If You Are Involved in a Car Accident and Take Notes
+Stay Calm If You Are in a Car Accident and Take Notes

 If you are involved in an accident with any driver, make sure you note the driver’s name and address as well as the vehicle make, model and registration number.